mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 **Types of input by Participants**

+This an iterative approach is evident in the evolution of the learning design and resources.
+For example, the trialling of the coding environment and starting templated occurred over and extended period and with input and concrete additions from parent volunteers, graduate trainee-teacher students, undergraduate students helpers University colleagues and with more indirect ongoing feedback from participating young people and their guardians.
+Input took varied forms.

+Direct input was through help requests made by participants and feedback and structured end-of-course interviews.
+Indirect input came from research data in the form on the games participants created, my research journal entries on my interactions with and observations of participants and recorded audio and video data of the participants and their computer screen capture.

 Direct input was through requests and informal feedback and structured end-of-course interviews.

 Indirect input was also at play in the form on the games participants created, my research journal entries on my interactions with and observations of participants.

 <!-- D1 and D2: